| Crusading movement |

-TheCrusading movement was a major religious, political and military endeavour of theMiddle Ages.
-The movement began in 1095 whenPope Urban II proclaimed theFirst Crusade at theCouncil of Clermont to liberate Eastern Christians fromMuslim rule.
-Urban II framed it as a form of penitentialpilgrimage, offering spiritual rewards.
-By then,papal authority inWestern Christendom had grown through church reforms, and tensions with secular rulers encouraged the notion of holy war—combiningclassical just war theory,biblical precedents, andAugustine's teachings on legitimate violence.
+TheCrusading movement—a major religious, political, and military endeavour of theMiddle Ages—is conventionally dated from theCouncil of Clermont (1095), at whichPope Urban II proclaimed an armed expedition in support ofEastern Christians underMuslim rule.
+He framed it as a form of penitentialpilgrimage.
+By then,papal authority had grown through church reforms, and tensions with secular rulers encouraged the notion ofholy war—combiningclassical just war theory,biblical precedents, andAugustine's teachings on legitimate violence.
 Armed pilgrimage aligned with the era'sChristocentric and militantCatholicism, sparking widespread enthusiasm.
 Western expansion was further enabled byeconomic growth, the decline of olderMediterranean powers, and Muslim disunity.
-These factors allowed crusaders to seize territory and found fourCrusader states.
-Their defence inspired successiveCrusades, and thepapacy extended spiritual privileges to campaigns against other targets—Muslims inIberia,pagans in theBaltic, and other opponents of papal authority.
+These factors allowed crusaders to seize territory and found fourCrusader states in theLevant.
+Their defence inspired successiveCrusades, and thepapacy also launched crusading campaigns against other targets—Muslims inIberia,pagans in theBaltic, and other opponents of papal authority.

-Initially funded through improvised means, later crusades received more organized support viapapal taxes on clergy and the sale of indulgences.
+The papal-sanctioned wars fostered distinctive institutions and ideologies.
+Initially funded through improvised means, later campaigns received more organized support viapapal taxes on clergy and the sale of indulgences.
 Core crusading forces were heavily armedknights, backed by infantry, local troops, and naval aid from maritime cities.
 Crusaders secured their holdings by building powerful castles, and the fusion of chivalric and monastic ideals led to the rise ofmilitary orders.
-The movement extended Western Christendom and created new frontier states, some surviving into theearly modern period.
-In many regions, crusading encouraged cultural exchange and left lasting marks on European art and literature.
-Despite the decline of core institutions during theReformation, anti-Ottoman "holy leagues" sustained the tradition into the 18th century.
+The movement extendedWestern Christendom and created new frontier states, some surviving into theearly modern period.
+Crusading encouraged cultural exchange and left lasting marks on European art and literature.
+Despite a decline during theReformation, anti-Ottoman "holy leagues" sustained the tradition into the 18th century.

 Inclassical antiquity,Greek philosophers andRoman jurists formulatedjust war theories that later influenced crusadingtheology.Aristotle stressed the need for a just end, asserting "war must be for the sake of peace".Roman law required acasus belli—just cause—and held that onlylegitimate authorities could declare war, with defence, restitution, and punishment considered acceptable grounds.[7]
-Although theBible—Christianity's core scripture—presents conflicting viewson violence,[note 1][9] the 4th-centuryChristianisation of the Roman Empire gave rise to Christian just war theory.Ambrose, a former imperial official, was the first to equate enemies of the state with those of the Church.[10][11]

 From the ruins of the Western empire,new Christian kingdoms emerged, largely ruled byGermanic warlords.
 Among this aristocracy, martial prowess and comradeship were core values.
 Clergy often praised their violence in pursuit of patronage, though the Church still deemed killingsinful and requiredpenance—typicallyfasting[17]—forabsolution.[18]

 Meanwhile, theEastern Roman (Byzantine) Empire endured, though much of its territory, including Jerusalem, wasconquered by the rapidly expandingIslamic Caliphate by the mid-7th century.[19][20]Islam's holiest text, theQuran, addressesjihad—struggle to spread and defend the faith.[note 2][22][23]
 In the early 8th century, Muslim forces entered Europe,conquering much of theIberian Peninsula.
 Christiansunder Muslim rule had to pay a special tax, thejizya.[24]
-As conquests stabilized, a threefold civilisational order emerged: a fragmented Western Europe, a weakened Byzantium, and an expansionist Islamic world.[25]
+As conquests stabilized, a threefold civilisational order emerged: a fragmented Western Europe, a weakened Byzantium, and an ascendant Islamic world.[25]

 As warfare became constant, a new military class of mounted warriors emerged.
 Known asmilites in contemporary texts, they specialized in weapons like the heavy lance.[29][30]
 To restrain their violence, church leaders launched thePeace of God movement.[31][32]
-Ironically, efforts to curb bloodshed also militarized the Church, as bishops increasingly raised armies to enforce the Peace.[33]
+Ironically, efforts to curb bloodshed militarized the Church, as bishops increasingly raised armies to enforce the Peace.[33]

 With weak central authority, regional strongmen seized control ofparishes andabbeys, often appointing unfit clergy.
 Believers feared such irregularities invalidatedsacraments,[34][35] heightening anxiety overdamnation.[17][36]
 Sinners were expected toconfess and perform penance to be reconciled with the Church.
 Since penance could be burdensome, priests began offeringindulgences—commuting penance into acts like almsgiving orpilgrimage.[37][38]
-Among these acts, penitential journeys to Palestine held special value, as the region was the setting ofJesus's ministry[39][40] and home to theChurch of the Holy Sepulchre, believed to markhis crucifixion andresurrection.[41][42]
+Penitential journeys toPalestine, known as theHoly Land, held special value, as the region was associated withJesus's ministry[39][40] and contained theChurch of the Holy Sepulchre, believed to markhis crucifixion andresurrection.[41][42]

 The popes, viewed as the successors ofPeter the Apostle, claimedsupremacy over the Church, citing Jesus'spraise for his apostle.[47]
 In reality, Roman noble familiescontrolled the papacy until EmperorHenry III entered Rome in 1053.
 He appointed clerics who launched theGregorian Reform for the "liberty of the church", banningsimony—the sale of church offices—and givingcardinals, senior clergy, the sole right toelect the pope.[48][49]
 Andrew Latham, a scholar ofinternational relations, argues that the Gregorian Reform placed the Western Church in conflict with "a range of social forces within and beyond Christendom".[50]
-By then, divisions in theology and liturgy between Western and Easternmainstream Christianity had deepened,[note 3] leading tomutual excommunications in 1054 and the eventual split between the westernRoman Catholic and easternOrthodox Churches, althoughcommunion was not entirely severed.[51][52]
+By then, divisions in theology and liturgy between Western and Easternmainstream Christianity had deepened,[note 3] leading tomutual excommunications in 1054 and the eventual split between the westernRoman Catholic and easternOrthodox Churches.[51][52]

 Four major powers dominated the Mediterraneanc.
-1000: theUmayyads inAl-Andalus (Muslim Spain), theFatimids in Egypt, theAbbasids (nominally) in the Middle East, and the Byzantine Empire.
-Within decades, all experienced serious crises, especially in the east, whereclimate anomalies triggered famine and instability.[54][55]
+1000: theUmayyads inAl-Andalus (Muslim Spain), theFatimids in Egypt, theAbbasids (nominally) in the Middle East, and the Byzantine Empire in southeastern Europe andAnatolia.
+Within decades, all experienced serious crises, particularly in the east, where recurring droughts andcold waves triggered famine and instability.[54][55]
 In contrast,climate change benefitted Western Europe, fuelling economic and population growth.[56]

 Weakened by internal conflict, Al-Andalus fractured intosmall states, vulnerable to Christian expansion—a process called theReconquista.[57]
-The historian Thomas Madden describes it as "the training ground" for the crusades, blending pilgrimage with anti-Muslim warfare.[58]
 In Egypt and Palestine, repeated failure of theNile's floods led to famine and interreligious tension.
-In 1009, the Fatimid caliphAl-Hakim ordered thedestruction of the Holy Sepulchre,[note 4][60] though it was later rebuilt with Byzantine support.[61]
+In 1009, the Fatimid caliphAl-Hakim ordered thedestruction of the Holy Sepulchre,[note 4][59] though it was later rebuilt with Byzantine support.[60]
 Meanwhile,Turkoman migrations fromCentral Asia destabilized the Middle East.
-The Turkoman chiefTughril I, of theSeljuk clan, seized Baghdad in 1055;[62][63] his successor,Alp Arslan, defeated the Byzantines atManzikert in 1072, openingAnatolia to Turkoman settlement.[64][65]
+The Turkoman chiefTughril I, of theSeljuk clan, seized Baghdad in 1055;[61][62] his successor,Alp Arslan, defeated the Byzantines atManzikert in 1072, opening Anatolia to Turkoman settlement.[63][64]

 As traditional powers declined, Italian merchants gained control of Mediterranean trade.[65]
 TheNormans, originating in northern France,conquered southern Italy and Sicily by 1091.[66][67]
 Their expansion threatened papal interests, promptingPope Leo IX to launch a military campaign against them.
 Althoughhis campaign failed, he had promised absolution to its participants[68][69]—a sign of the reform papacy's willingness to invoke spiritual incentives for warfare.[70]

-For Western warriors, warfare offered a path to land and power.[note 5][73]
-These ambitions often aligned with reformist popes, who granted absolution to those fighting Muslim powers in Sicily and Iberia.[note 6][75][74]
-As these territories were once Christian, papal attention soon turned to Palestine.
-Pope Gregory VII proposed a campaign to reclaim Jerusalem in 1074, though it never materialized.[76]
-Two years later, disputes over papal and royal authority ignited theInvestiture Controversy, reviving interest in just war theory.[77][78]Anselm of Lucca, acanon lawyer, compiled Augustine's writings to argue that war aimed at preventing sin could be an act of love.
-The theologianBonizo of Sutri considered those who died in such warsmartyrs.[77][79]
-These ideas shaped the notion of penitential warfare: the belief that fighting for a just cause could serve as penance.[80]
+For Western warriors, warfare offered a path to land and power.[note 5][72]
+These ambitions often aligned with reformist popes, who granted absolution to those fighting Muslim powers in Sicily and Iberia.[note 6][74][73]
+As these territories were once Christian, papal attention soon turned to Palestine.Pope Gregory VII proposed a campaign to reclaim Jerusalem in 1074, though it never materialized.[75]
+Two years later, disputes over papal and royal authority ignited theInvestiture Controversy, reviving interest in just war theory.[76][77]Anselm of Lucca, acanon lawyer, compiled Augustine's writings to argue that war aimed at preventing sin could be an act of love.
+The theologianBonizo of Sutri considered those who died in such warsmartyrs.[76][78]
+These ideas shaped the belief that just warfare could serve as penance.[79]

 Facing Turkoman incursions, the Byzantine emperorAlexios I Komnenos sought military aid fromPope Urban II in 1095.
 Seeing this as a chance to reassert papal authority, Urban called for a campaign against the Turkomans at theCouncil of Clermont, offering spiritual rewards to participants.[81][82]
 The historian Jonathan Riley-Smith views this as a "revolutionary appeal" that linked warfare to pilgrimage.[79]

 Urban's appeal sparked unexpected enthusiasm.
-In early 1096, more than 20,000 poorly organized Crusaders set off in what became thePeople's Crusade.
-Most perished orwere massacred en route.[84][85]
-A second wave followed between August and October in that year, comprising at least 30,000 warriors and as many non-combatants, led by prominent aristocrats includingRaymond of Saint-Gilles,Bohemond of Taranto, andGodfrey of Bouillon.[86][87]
-They advanced through fragmented Muslim-held territories and captured the cities ofEdessa,Antioch, and Jerusalem by July 1099.[88][89]
+In early 1096, more than 20,000 poorly organized crusaders set off in what became thePeople's Crusade.
+Most perished orwere massacred en route.[83][84]
+A second wave followed between August and October in that year, comprising at least 30,000 warriors and as many non-combatants, led by prominent aristocrats includingRaymond of Saint-Gilles,Bohemond of Taranto, andGodfrey of Bouillon.[85][86]
+They advanced through fragmented Muslim-held territories and captured the cities ofEdessa,Antioch, and Jerusalem by July 1099.[87][88]

-The first Crusaders consolidated their conquests into fourCrusader states:Edessa,Antioch,Jerusalem, andTripoli.
-Their defence prompted new campaigns,the first as early as 1101.
-Several expeditions, especially those led by monarchs, became numbered.[90][91]Edessa's fall in 1144 to the Turkoman leaderImad al-Din Zengi triggered theSecond Crusade, led byLouis VII of France andConrad III of Germany, which failedin 1148.[92][93]
+Edessa's fall in 1144 to the Turkoman leaderZengi triggered theSecond Crusade, led byLouis VII of France andConrad III of Germany, which failedin 1148.[92][93]
 Zengi's son,Nur al-Din, unified Muslim Syria and dismantled the Fatimid Caliphate.
 These lands came under the control ofSaladin, an ambitiousKurdish general.
 In 1187, he destroyed the Jerusalemite field armyat Hattin and captured most Crusader territory, including the city of Jerusalem.[94][95]

 The resulting crisis triggered theThird Crusade, led byEmperor Frederick I,Richard I of England, andPhilip II of France.
 Although Jerusalem remained under Muslim rule, the Crusader states endured, and theKingdom of Cyprus was founded on former Byzantine territory.[96][97]
-Later Crusades focused on recovering Jerusalem, but theFourth was diverted bya Byzantine claimant, leading to thesack of Constantinople and the creation of aLatin Empire in Byzantine territory in 1204.[98][99]
+Later Crusades focused on recovering Jerusalem, but theFourth was diverted by the Byzantine claimant,Alexios Angelos, leading to thesack of Constantinople and the creation of aLatin Empire in the Aegean in 1204.[98][99]
 TheFifth Crusade against Egypt failed in 1217–21.
 TheSixth regained Jerusalem in 1229 through negotiations by the excommunicatedEmperor Frederick II, butthe city was sacked in 1244 byKhwarazmian raiders.[100]
 Its loss promptedLouis IX of France to launch theSeventh Crusade in 1248, which endedin defeat.[101]

-After theMamluks supplanted theAyyubids—Saladin's family—as the dominant Muslim power in the Levant, SultansBaybars andQalawun waged systematic campaigns against the Crusader states, massacring Christian populations.
-Louis IX mounted theEighth Crusade, but died in 1270, and anarchy followed.
+After theMamluks supplanted theAyyubids—Saladin's family—as the dominant Muslim power in theLevant, SultansBaybars andQalawun waged systematic campaigns against the Crusader states.
+Louis IX mounted theEighth Crusade, but died in 1270.
 In 1291 Qalawun's sonKhalil seized the last Crusader strongholds in theHoly Land.[102]
 Despite continued proposals to reclaim Jerusalem,[note 7] efforts were hampered by events such as theHundred Years' War.[104][105]

 Crusading zeal also turnedagainst Christian foes of the papacy.
 "Political crusades" were launched against Emperor Frederick II, his heirs, and rebellious papalvassals.[note 9][116]
 From 1209, Pope Innocent III targetedheretics—Christians who rejected Church doctrine[117]—and Crusades were proclaimedafter 1261 against the restored Byzantine Empire.[118]

 Despite internal divisions, theReconquista continued, ending with theconquest of Granada byCastile andAragon in 1492.[119][120]
 In the early 14th century,Preussenreise—seasonal anti-pagan raids in the Baltic—became a hallmark ofchivalric culture.[121]
 The historian Eric Christiansen called these "an interminable crusade".[122][123]
-In the Western Mediterranean, popes also proclaimed crusades against Christian enemies, includingAragon,Sicily, and rogue mercenaries.
+In the Western Mediterranean, popes also proclaimed crusades against Christian enemies, includingAragon, andSicily.
 During theWestern Schism (1378–1417), rival popes called crusades against each other's supporters.[note 10][125][126]

 Pope Urban II's call at Clermont introduced a remarkably novel concept for most listeners.[135]
 Though Western Christians had accepted divinely sanctioned warfare, its full theological and legal justification was still evolving.[136]
-Urban emphasized the expedition's military character, but his envoys largely presented it as a pilgrimage.[137]

-Theological debate on indulgences beganc.
-1130.Peter Abelard sharply criticized the practice, although most later theologians accepted it.[148]
+Peter Abelard,c.
+1130, still sharply criticized grants of indulgence, but most later theologians accepted it.[147]
 TheFourth Lateran Council codified Crusade indulgences in 1215, declaring that "sins repented by heart and confessed with mouth" would be remitted.
-The theological basis remained unsettled untilc.
-1230, when the "Treasury of Merit" doctrine emerged, which held that the Church could grant indulgences from merit earned through Christ and the martyrs.[149][150]
-Occasionally, offenders of particular crimes—such as arsonists, violators of trade embargoes with Muslims, and assailants of clergy—were granted indulgence.[151]
-Debate over the scope of the indulgence continued, withBonaventure arguing that indulgences did not apply to those dying before fulfilling their vow, andThomas Aquinas maintaining that penitent crusaders who confessed would attain salvation even if they died before departing.[152]
+The theological basis was clarified with the emergence of the "Treasury of Merit" doctrine, drawing on themerits of Christ and the saints,c.
+1230.[148][149]
+Occasionally, offenders of particular crimes—such as arsonists, violators of trade embargoes with Muslims, and assailants of clergy—were granted indulgence.[150]
+Debate over the scope of the indulgence continued, withBonaventure arguing that indulgences did not apply to those dying before fulfilling their vow, andThomas Aquinas maintaining that penitent crusaders who confessed would attain salvation even if they died before departing.[151]

 Crusaders' motives are inherently difficult to determine.
-Although contemporary sources emphasize religious fervour, secular ambitions also played a role because holding conquests required sustained Western presence.[note 13]
-Many participants enlisted for pay.[154]
-Most saw no contradiction between piety and material gain, such asbooty.[155][156]
-Some sought fame; others, as noted by the historian Jonathan Phillips, the appeal of long-distance travel.[157]
+Although contemporary sources emphasize religious fervour, secular ambitions also played a role because holding conquests required sustained Western presence.[note 14]
+Many participants enlisted for pay.[153]
+Most saw no contradiction between piety and material gain, especiallybooty, as theOld Testament includes repeated references to spoils seized in divinely sanctioned wars.[154][155]
+Some sought fame; others, as noted by the historian Jonathan Phillips, the appeal of long-distance travel.[156]
+Some criminals escaped harsher punishment by taking the cross.[note 15][157]
 The medievalist Andrew Jotischky suggests figures like the robber baronThomas of Marle saw crusading as an opportunity for unpunished violence.[158]

-Born into the French nobility, Pope Urban directed his appeal at Clermont to the country's military elite.[159]
+Pope Urban directed his appeal at Clermont to the country's military elite.[159]
 By then, themilites—once a broad category—had become a distinct warrior caste, though knighthood would not be fully equated with nobility until the late 12th century.[160]
 Aristocrats valued visible piety, and crusading offered a new outlet for what Madden calls their "simple and sincere love of God".[161]

 The warrior lifestyle entailed habitual sin, yet offered few chances for penance.
 Barefoot pilgrimages stripped knights of their symbols—arms and warhorses.
 Urban's message allowed them to maintain their identity without jeopardizing salvation.[162][163]
 Crusade rhetoric mirrored their values, invokingvassalage and honour.[164]
-Preachers cast Christ as a feudal lord, summoning knights to defend his stolen patrimony asmilites Christi ("Christ's warriors").[note 14][166][153]
+Preachers cast Christ as a feudal lord, summoning knights to defend his stolen patrimony asmilites Christi ("Christ's warriors").[note 16][166][152]

 Crusading decisions were often collective, made within noble households led by influential lords.[167]
-Success brought prestige, and crusading kin could make participation a family tradition.[note 15][169]
+Success brought prestige, and crusading kin could make participation a family tradition.[note 17][169]
 Yet failure meant disgrace or financial ruin.[170][171]
 Even in theLate Middle Ages, chivalric ideals fuelled two expeditions: the 1390Barbary Crusade and the 1396Crusade of Nicopolis.[172]

 Although violence conflicted with their vocation, clerics often joined crusades.[173]
 At Clermont, BishopAdhemar of Le Puy was the first to vow the journey to Jerusalem.[174]
 The Fourth Lateran Council explicitly permitted clerics to join for up to three years without forfeiting theirbenefices.[175]
-Secular clergy typically served aschaplains or administrators;[176][177] senior churchmen led troops.[note 16][177]
-Influential prelates also helped initiate the Northern Crusades.[note 17][182]
+Secular clergy typically served aschaplains or administrators;[176][177] senior churchmen led troops.[note 18][177]
+Influential prelates also helped initiate the Northern Crusades.[note 19][182]
 Despite vows likestabilitas voci ("stability of place"), monks joined too.[173][176]
-Cistercians andPremonstratensians even took up arms occasionally, especially in the Baltic.[note 18][184]
+Cistercians andPremonstratensians even took up arms occasionally, especially in the Baltic.[note 20][184]

 Urban elites played a vital role in several crusades.[185]
-Fleets from Genoa, Pisa, andVenice helped establish and secure the Crusader states,[note 19] gaining in return commercial privileges and city quarters.[187]
+Fleets from Genoa, Pisa, andVenice helped establish and secure the Crusader states,[note 21] gaining in return commercial privileges and city quarters.[187]
 The city ofLübeck supported the conquest of Prussia.[188]
 Iberian towns owed military service under royal charters—often replaced by a special tax calledfonsadera.[189]

 In every city ...the Venetians shall have a church and one entire street of their own; also a square and a bath and an oven to be held forever by hereditary right, free from all taxation as is the king's own property.